Ecliptic

 As seen from the orbiting Earth, the Sun appears to move with respect to the fixed stars, and the ecliptic is the yearly path the Sun follows on the celestial sphere.
 This process repeats itself in a cycle lasting a little over 365 days.

-The ecliptic or ecliptic plane is the orbital plane of Earth around the Sun.
+The ecliptic or ecliptic plane is the apparent path of the Sun on the celestial sphere, resulting from Earth's orbit around the Sun.
 (Note: Strictly, the plane of the mean orbit, with minor variations averaged out.)
 It was a central concept in a number of ancient sciences, providing the framework for key measurements in astronomy, astrology and calendar-making.
+The ecliptic is so named because the ancients noted that eclipses only occur when the Moon is crossing it.

-From the perspective of an observer on Earth, the Sun's movement around the celestial sphere over the course of a year traces out a path along the ecliptic against the background of stars – specifically the Zodiac constellations.
-The planets of the Solar System can also be seen along the ecliptic, because their orbital planes are very close to Earth's.
-The Moon's orbital plane is also similar to Earth's; the ecliptic is so named because the ancients noted that eclipses only occur when the Moon is crossing it.
+Sun path can be traced against the background of stars, especially the Zodiac constellations.
+The planets of the Solar System can be seen along the ecliptic because their orbital planes are very close to Earth's.
+The Moon also appears near the plane, with the Moon's orbital plane inclined only 5.1°, intersecting the ecliptic at the lunar nodes.

 The ecliptic is an important reference plane and is the basis of the ecliptic coordinate system.
-Ancient scientists were able to calculate Earth's axial tilt by comparing the ecliptic plane to that of the equator.
+Ancient scientists were able to calculate Earth's axial tilt by comparing the angle of the ecliptic (about 23.4°) to that of the equatorial plane.